Duskt/mjsoc/README.md

 todo:

--   logging
+-   sqlite3 migration
 -   unauthorised page
     (low prio)
+-   increase font-sizes for tables
+-   style the log page
--   clean up the css, particularly transition sidebar
+-   refactor the css, particularly for sidebar transitions

+bugs:

+-   new player ordering
+-   that weird glitch i saw once where player was allocated two seats?